NikitaMarakushev/NikitaMarakushev/README.md

 My name is Nikita and i am a software engineer

-I'm sprcialized in php and also prefer java, like web developer.
+I'm specialized in php and also prefer java, like web developer.
 Below I will describe in more detail what I worked with / work / what I am fond of

 ### now I use: